Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 #### Update a pull-request

-If during the tests for integration, you need to update something in the branch, then the pull-request is updated as soon as you push your branch (with the modifications) in `mine` again:
+If, during the tests for integration, you need to update something in the branch then the pull-request is automatically updated as soon as you push your branch (with the modifications) in *mine* again:

 ``` {.bash}
 > git push mine AABB_tree-dimension_2-jenny